 Supporting documents will be needed to support any work claims and they include employment contracts, payslips, tax documents, work references and the like.

-We will discuss Uber Driving and other self employed scenario’s in a following article.
+We will discuss Uber Driving and other self-employed scenarios in the following article.

 Only Main Applicant to meet these requirements